Andres-cmk/ChatBot_Ecommerce/README.md

    conda env create -f environment.yml
 ---

 2. Download Olama from the official website, which is the AI model manager.
 The models must be installed: **llama3.2:3b** and **qwen3:1.7b**.
-You can use any of the two but the important thing is that it has tool compatibility.
+You can use any of the two but the important thing is that it has **tools** compatibility.
+Visit the following by clicking [here](https://ollama.com/search?c=tools)